greole/ginkgo-wiki/Introduction-to-CPP-template-metaprogramming.md

 Conclusion
 ==========

-Congratulations for making it all the way to the end of this tutorial.
-You should now have the basic understanding of templates, how they can be used to reduce the amount of code that needs to be written, how to write metafunctions that manipulate types or values and are evaluated at compile time, including how to write conditional statements and iterations in them, and how to use parameter packs to write variadic functions, and create metafunctions that operate on sequences of values.
+Congratulations for making it all the way to the end of this tutorial!
+You should now have the basic understanding of templates, how they can be used to reduce the amount of code that needs to be written, how to write metafunctions that manipulate types or values and are evaluated at compile time, including how to write conditional statements and iterations in metafunctons, and how to use parameter packs to write variadic functions, and create metafunctions that operate on sequences of values.

-Additionally you have seen (in some cases simplified) implementations of useful functions that are also available in the C++ standard:
+Additionally you have seen (in some cases simplified) implementations of useful utilities that are also available in the C++ standard:

 *   `std::max` (`<algorithm>`)
 *   `std::pair` (`<utility>`)